William Contreras Player Props: Brewers vs. Padres

 - Contreras has gotten a hit in all 11 games this year, with more than one hit twice.

-- He has not hit a home run in his 11 games this season.
+- In 11 games played this year, he has not hit a home run.

-- Contreras has picked up an RBI in two games this year, with multiple runs batted in once.
+- Contreras has picked up an RBI in two games this season, with multiple runs batted in once.

 - He has scored in one of 11 games.